MadanDipika/dev-notes/Intro-to-modular-design.md

 - Xcode feature to generate the member function initializer.
 - Create Domain specific models ( avoid exposin the Decodable model everywhere in the code, helps to clean up the API response models).

+### Day 6
+- Use of swift's pattern matching feature
+- In order to achieve abstraction, keep the domain specific model private in domain mapper and return feature model.

 ## Homework

 1. Monolithic architecture?